The revival of the real estate market in Saudi Arabia

 However, the housing programs offered by the Ministry of Housing are expected to help resolve this imbalance and continue what it has started last year.
 In 2017, as a part of Sakani program, 32,000 products have been provided in the province of Makkah.
 This supply is expected to grow as more patches of the housing programs continue to be released.

 Same as Riyadh, the residential units’ supply in Jeddah is expected to increase by the annual rate of 2% on yearly basis till 2020.

 The case here is a bit different, as the Eastern Province houses most of the kingdom’s oil production.
 The real estate market demand of the province has been significantly negatively impacted by the drop in oil prices, an impact which is expected to last on the short term.
 This caused an imbalance in the market between its demand and supply.

 However, the white land tax, along with the supported housing programs, have helped reinvigorating the real estate market of the province.
 In 2017, 25,000 subsidized products have been distributed among the residents of the Eastern Province as a part of the first 8 patches of Sakani program.

 The Saudi Vision 2030: how does it affect the kingdom’s real estate market?

 During the last year, the Arabian Peninsula’s biggest kingdom has witnessed many shifts in its social norms and laws.
-The most notable of these changes could be seen in the slow-but-steady movement towards women enablement, starting with lifting the driving ban on the Saudi Arabian women.
+The most notable of these changes could be seen in the slow-but-steady movement towards enabling women, starting with lifting the driving ban on the Saudi Arabian women.

 However, the biggest and most obvious change came before that in April 2016, when crown prince Muhammad bin Salman announced the launch of Saudi Vision 2030.
 A year and a half later, in October 2017, bin Salman announced more details of the vision along the launch of the mega project Neom City, the first transnational economic city in the region.